adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

                             Whether to consider a thing to be a relative thing.
       -sv, --spin-values [S1 ...]
                             Spin values for the input thing.
+      -om, --optimization-mode {memory,speed}
+                            What kind of optimization shall be used.

 Lines 1-2
 ---------